-Losing your driver’s license can have a huge impact on your life, particularly aspects such as employment, getting to and from work, maintaining social contact and accessing everyday needs.
+Losing your driver’s license can have a huge impact on your life, particularly aspects such as getting to and from work, driving family around, maintaining social contact and accessing everyday needs.

 Sudden loss of consciousness that can happen during a seizure clearly impairs the ability to control a vehicle.
 The guidelines concerning seizures and driving may seem severe a tragic accident can have much more severe consequences.

 Getting the right diagnosis of your seizure type is important.
-It means the right management is started, and review for driving safely can be clarified.
-Any person who has seizures should see a neurologist so the risk of further seizures and the need for treatment can be decided.
+It means the right management is started, and review for driving safely can be determined.
+Any person who has had a seizure should see a neurologist so the risk of further seizures and the need for treatment can be decided.